 Along with a completed application form, you will need to provide:

-- a reference a teacher, tutor, director or fellow actor to give some information about your experience of acting
+- A reference from a teacher, tutor, director or fellow actor to give some information about your experience of acting

 Or a paper copy to: